mihaicaragheorghe/popcornbytes-server/docs/Roadmap.md

 # In progress

-- [ ] Endpoint for getting a specific season
-- [ ] Endpoint for getting a specific episode
+- [ ] Add authentication

 # Planned

-- [ ] Add authentication
+- [ ] Add tracking

+# Backlog

 - [ ] Create TMDB sessions for users at login
 - [ ] Get TMDB images url from the `/configuration` endpoint at startup

-- [ ] Add tracking
-- [ ] Add notifications

 # Launched

+- [x] Endpoint for getting a specific season
+- [x] Endpoint for getting a specific episode
 - [x] Add seasons collection in TvSeries struct
 - [x] Add health checks for database and TMDB
 - [x] Add persistence (sqlite & migrations)